Tracy Sonneborn: Career

-Non-Mendelian inheritance
+Non-Mendelian inheritance patterns

 Sonneborn combined the skilled observation of a natural historian, with a deep interest in cellular, genetic, and organismic methodology.

 After completing his thesis in 1930 on the microscopic worm Stenostomum, Sonneborn began to study ciliated protozoa, particularly Paramecium aurelia.
 Sonneborn made a major step towards the domestication of Paramecium when he discovered mating types in 1937.
 Having determined how to regulate Paramecium breeding behavior, he went on to explore heritable variations.
 His books "Methods in the general biology and genetics of Paramecium aurelia" (1950) and "Methods in Paramecium research" (1970) were highly cited and provided ongoing value to investigators.

 Sonneborn was particularly interested in "the interaction of genes, cytoplasm and the environment in the control of cellular heredity".
-He was the first to show cytoplasmic inheritance in animals, in his work with the cytoplasmic factor “kappa”.
+He was the first to show cytoplasmic inheritance in animals, in his work with the cytoplasmic factor "kappa".
 Mitochondria and chloroplasts along with other internal cellular organelles (Kappa particles) which had their own DNA were inherited but limited by their distribution in the cytoplasm at the time of cell division.
 Only progeny from the 'half' of the cell with the mutant organelles inherited those organelles and thus the associated trait.
-Obviously, most cells had a distribution such that the organelles were in both halves but in cases where the new mutant arose and thus is rare then only those cell with cytoplasm containing the rare form inherited the traits associated with it.
+Obviously, most cells had a distribution such that the organelles were in both halves but in cases where the new mutant arose and thus is rare then only those cells with cytoplasm containing the rare form inherited the traits associated with it.

 Sonneborn found that character differences frequently involved both Mendelian and non-Mendelian elements.
 His work on the formation of macronuclei suggested that genetic information passed from an old macronucleus to cytoplasm to a newly forming macronuclei, a mode of inheritance later named macronuclear inheritance.

-Another important discover was killer traits.
+Another important discovery was killer traits.
 Sonneborn found that some paramecia produced toxins that affected other strains but not their own.
-He showed that nuclear genes were necessary to perpetuate the killer trait, which depended on the presence of the cytoplasmic “kappa” factor.
+He showed that nuclear genes were necessary to perpetuate the killer trait, which depended on the presence of the cytoplasmic "kappa" factor.
 Without kappa, strains became sensitive to the toxin.
 Sonneborn also developed serotypes, each of which was associated with an independent genetic loci and a specific active gene.
 Serotype specificity and expression were due to alleles at the serotype loci.